ak-1420/spaarks_backend_demo/README.md

 https://spaarks-restaurant.herokuapp.com/

 ## Restaurant API
-Restaurant API is used to create , update , delete and retrieve restaurants.Also, you can retreive restaurants based on the location with rating
+Restaurant API is used to create , update , delete and retrieve restaurants.Also, you can retrieve restaurants based on the location with rating

 ## Create a Restaurant